An upper bound conjecture for the Yokota invariant: The Kauffman bracket and the Yokota invariant

-For a vertex $v$ of $\Gamma$, we can take a small ball $B$ containing $v$, and replace $\Gamma\cap B$ with a trivalent planar tree in $B$ having the same endpoints in $\partial B\cap \Gamma$ (see figure \ref{fig:desing}).
+For a vertex $v$ of $\Gamma$, we can take a small ball $B$ containing $v$, and replace $\Gamma\cap B$ with a trivalent planar tree in $B$ having the same endpoints in $\partial B\cap \Gamma$ (see Figure \ref{fig:desing}).
 We call this procedure a \emph{desingularization} of $\Gamma$ at $v$.
-Notice that if $v$ has valence greater than $3$, then this procedure is not unique; however, any desingularization is related to any other via a sequence of Whitehead moves (see figure \ref{fig:whitehead}).
+Notice that if $v$ has valence greater than $3$, then this procedure is not unique; however, any desingularization is related to any other via a sequence of Whitehead moves (see Figure \ref{fig:whitehead}).
+This fact can be most easily seen by thinking about the dual graph: the vertex corresponds to a polygon and a desingularization corresponds to a choice of enough diagonals to triangulate the polygon.
+Then a Whitehead move acts on the dual as a diagonal flip, and clearly diagonal flips are enough to go from any choice of diagonals to any other.

-We say that the trivalent graph $\Gamma'$ is a desingularization of $\Gamma$ if it is obtained from $\Gamma$ by desingularization of each vertex of valence $>3$.
+We say that the trivalent graph $\Gamma'$ is a desingularization of $\Gamma$ if it is obtained from $\Gamma$ by desingularization of each vertex of valence at least $4$.